Would you like to download our mobile app from the App Store?Download

 The company must be an unquoted trading company which is not under the control of another company.
 The company can have subsidiaries provided these too satisfy the relevant requirements and any prescribed limits will then apply for the group as a whole and not just the issuing company.

 The company’s gross assets must not exceed £15m immediately before the share issue and £16m after and there must be less than 250 full-time (or full time equivalent) employees.
+This is extended to 500 full-time employees for “knowledge intensive” companies.

 The important point to note here is that the legislation stipulates that the trade starts with the first commercial transaction undertaken, whether that be by the issuing company or by another person.
 This would then include, say, a trade started by a partnership before incorporation, with the ‘clock’ therefore not simply starting at the date of the issuing company’s incorporation.
 This is a new stipulation introduced by the Finance No2 Act 2015 in order to restrict the level of EIS investments to younger enterprise companies and to prevent the UK falling foul of the EU State Aid restrictions.